pramodkumarkarn/hugo-pk/content/blog/what-so-what-now-what/index.md

 When responding to a crisis, whether in the moment or afterwards as part of a <a href="/https://github.com/etsy/DebriefingFacilitationGuide/tree/master/guide">post-incident-review</a>, the first step is always to gather accurate, factual information (without any judgement), then to evaluate what it means, and finally to agree a course of action.

 Each of these is version of **<a href="http://www.liberatingstructures.com/9-what-so-what-now-what-w/">What?
-So what?
+So What?
 Now What?</a>**, a phrase I first read in the book <a href="http://www.liberatingstructures.com/">Liberating Structures</a>.

 When faced with a complex, frightening, or confusing situation I find it enormously useful to myself (and the teams I work with) to step back, breathe, and remember these three steps.
-It prevents us running around like headless chickens and gives us clear time and space to firstly gather information and agree upon what we're looking at (without any judgement or "<a href="https://www.urbandictionary.com/define.php?term=solutionizing">solusionizing</a>"), then decide what these observations mean (judge & evaluate to our hearts' content), and, finally, to agree what to do next (_time to <a href="https://en.wikipedia.org/wiki/Strategery">Strategerise</a>_)!
+It prevents us running around like headless chickens and gives us clear time and space to firstly gather information and agree upon what we're looking at (without any judgement or "<a href="https://www.urbandictionary.com/define.php?term=solutionizing">solusionizing</a>"), then to decide what these observations mean (judge & evaluate to our hearts' content), and finally, to agree what to do next (_time to <a href="https://en.wikipedia.org/wiki/Strategery">Strategerize</a>_)!

-I hope it helps you and your teams, too!
+How do you use this technique? <a href="/contact">Let me know!</a>